(Skip to a specific section using the above links)

 The above websites are vastly different in what they offer, in terms of style and quality.
 This has shown me that it would be ideal if I created a broad range of styles to choose from for instance: eco friendly, rustic, calligraphy inspired, modern, traditional etc.

-To continue my search, I have also looked at some advice people have posted online to see how to set up a wedding stationery business:
+To continue my search, I have also looked at some advice people have posted online to see how to set up a wedding stationery business: (I have more on this on my professional practice research blog here.)

-The above website offers tips such as:
+Starting a Handmade Wedding Stationery Business, this website offers tips such as:

 Before the Wedding